I started growing coriander because of my food waste aversion.

 This term sounds dreadful, but all it means is that you should cut off the top of a plant when the leaves grow smaller and flower buds appear.
 People do this to prevent seeding and prolong the leave harvesting period.

-In my experience, when a plant starts to show the sign of wanting to flower, it’s not much you can do to stop it.
-My plants do this randomly as well, not depending on how old they are or the conditions they are in.
+In my experience, when a plant starts to show the sign of wanting to flower, there’s not much you can do to stop it.
+My plants seem to do this randomly (probably just to mess with me).

-I found it’s more efficient sowing the seeds every couple of weeks instead of deadheading.
-If some plants start to flower too early, I just let them and harvest the seeds instead.
-For the leaves, I always seem to have a backup by growing new pots regularly.
+I found it’s more efficient to sow the seeds every few weeks instead of deadheading.
+If some plants start to flower too early, I just let them be and harvest the seeds at the end.
+I always seem to have a backup for the leaves by growing new pots regularly.

 Untangling

 I treat untangling coriander leaves like therapy.
 It clears my mind.
-I have a feeling that it helps my plants but never really did an experiment to prove it or read anything claiming the benefits of untangling.
+I feel it helps my plants, but I never did an experiment to prove the inkling or read anything claiming the benefits of untangling.

 The Use of Coriander